-New York Islanders to Name Barry Trotz as Head Coach: Report
+New York Islanders to Name Barry Trotz as Head Coach

-The New York Islanders are hiring Barry Trotz as the head coach of their franchise, TSN’s Darren Dreger is reporting.
-This news comes just a few days after Barry Trotz stepped down as the head coach of the Washington Capitals and was granted the right to speak to other teams about head coaching vacancies.
+The New York Islanders are hiring Barry Trotz as the head coach of their franchise, the Islanders have announced.
+The deal was first reported by TSN’s Darren Dreger This news comes just a few days after Barry Trotz stepped down as the head coach of the Washington Capitals and was granted the right to speak to other teams about head coaching vacancies.
 As Elliotte Friedman reported, the deal could be in the range of five years and $20 million in total value which would break down to $4 million per season.

-Sources say Barry Trotz and the New York Islanders are closing in on an agreement for Trotz to be the Isles next head coach.
+Islanders News: President and General Manager Lou Lamoriello announced today that the team has hired Barry Trotz as Head Coach. pic.twitter.com/hf2uZIhy5z

 Trotz is coming off the best season of his professional career.
 Though the Capitals’ regular season record may not have been as good as it’s been in recent years (which is saying a lot given the fact that the Capitals still won the Metropolitan Division with a 49-26-7 record and 105 points), the Capitals were finally able to take the next step and clinch a berth in the Stanley Cup Final.